How Much Does It Cost to Buy a Starter Home in La Jolla San Diego in 2026

 How fast do La Jolla starter condos sell?

 Across San Diego, days on market recently hovered near 27 for single-family homes.
-Turn-key La Jolla condos can still move quickly, while units that need updates or have high HOAs may take longer.
+Turn-key La Jolla condos can still move quickly, while units that need updates or carry high HOAs may take longer.

 What inspections should you budget for in La Jolla condos?